 How to See Your Art in a New Light

 Art always has room to grow and explore.
-Artists often look back at their finished work and think about how to take it to the next level.
+Artists frequently reflect on their completed work and consider ways to elevate it.
 This is where reimagining your work shows its strength.
 When you rework and refine, you can tap into hidden potential, give your art new life, and test the limits of your creativity.
-In this blog post, I'll walk you through a step-by-step method to help you reimagine your artwork and start a journey that will change your art.
+In this blog post, I'll walk you through a step-by-step method to help you reimagine your artwork and start a journey that will change your work.

 Step 1: Look Back at Finished Pieces